ocaml/v2.ocaml.org/site/learn/tutorials/labels.md

 called `~packing` and `~show`, each of type `'a option`.
 In other words, `pack_return` explicitly unwraps the `option` wrapper.

-###  Addendum
-If you think labels and optional arguments are complicated, that's because they are!
-Luckily, however, this is a relatively new feature in OCaml, and it's not yet widely used.
-In fact if you're not hacking on lablgtk, it's unlikely you'll see labels and optional arguments used at all (at the moment).

 ## More variants (“polymorphic variants”)
 Try compiling the following C code: